mautic/developer-documentation-new/docs/components/contacts.rst

               }
           }

-          // If there are unique identifier fields, check for existing leads based on lead data if (count($inList) && count($uniqueLeadFieldData)) {
+          // If there are unique identifier fields, check for existing Contacts based on Contact data if (count($inList) && count($uniqueLeadFieldData)) {
               $existingLeads = $this->leadRepository->getLeadsByUniqueFields(
                   $uniqueLeadFieldData,
-                  $leadId // If a currently tracked lead, ignore this ID when searching for duplicates );
+                  $leadId // If a currently tracked Contact, ignore this ID when searching for duplicates );
               if (!empty($existingLeads)) {
-                  // Existing found so merge the two leads
+                  // Existing found so merge the two Contacts
                   $lead = $this->leadModel->mergeLeads($lead, $existingLeads[0]);
               }

-              // Get the lead's currently associated IPs
+              // Get the Contact's currently associated IPs
               $leadIpAddresses = $lead->getIpAddresses();

               // If the IP is not already associated, do so (the addIpAddress will automatically handle ignoring